SaurabhSuryawanshi/Natural-Language-Processing/README.md

 Sentiment Analysis:

 - Sentiment analysis involves identifying and categorizing the emotional tone behind text, such as user reviews, social media posts, or book descriptions.
 - The aim is to determine whether the sentiment is positive, negative, or neutral.
-Advanced NLP methods like word embeddings, transformers, or pre-trained models (e.g., BERT) can be employed for this purpose.
+Advanced NLP methods like word embeddings, transformers, or pre-trained models can be employed for this purpose.
 - This module helps understand audience preferences, enabling improved personalization and insights.

 Book Recommendation System: